Why Restaurants Need to Utilize Social Media

 We put together a few post ideas for specific social media platforms:

 Out of every social media platform, Facebook has the most users worldwide.
 Facebook will probably be the number one social media platform customers will use to find out information about your restaurant.
-This means you need to have an up-to-date profile.
+This means you need to create a solid, up-to-date Facebook profile for your restaurant.
 Your address, phone number, hours of operation, etc. all need to be accurate.
 Make sure to frequently post pictures of menu items and even consider going behind the scene with Facebook live videos.

 If you create a Twitter account, you will want to be very active.
 Some reports recommend tweeting and retweeting between seven and fifteen times a day.
 On Twitter, make sure to connect with people and tweet with them, use campaign specific hashtags, and tweet about trending topics.